kishannareshpal/Exames/README.md

 # Version Updates:
 ## 1.0:
-Release
+Release build

 ## 1.1:
 > Added [fancyButton Library](https://github.com/medyo/Fancybuttons) to have a uniform look of the button even on Older devices.

-> Implemented the FancyButton on some branches.
-Going to continue tommorow.
-I'm tired now.
+> Implemented the FancyButton Library by Mehdi Sakout to fix some of the visuals on lower versions of Android.
 > Fixed certain button styles appearing white Background with white Text.
-That didn't look good man.
-But still didn't fix all of it.
-For now i implemented the: **if(Version is lesser than Lollipop){bButtonName.setTextColor(Color.BLACK)}**
+That didn't look good man. ~~But still didn't fix all of it.
+For now i implemented the: **if(Version is lesser than Lollipop){bButtonName.setTextColor(Color.BLACK)}**~~

+## Beta 1.2:
+> New Look.
+> Added About page and Info.
+> Fixed the Visual bug on older Android versions once and for all.
+It means that now it has a Uniform look, independent of the Android Version.
+> Optimized.
+> Open Beta.

+## Future
+//TODO: Add GUIAS (GUIDES).

 ### INFO
-  App made to help students find exams easily. because you know how tedious it could be to find a specific exam.
+  Made by a Student for Students.
+This will definetely help you to study

   With this app, you just select it, and voila, it is right there on the tip of your finger.
 You can even open it inside teh app if you don't have/want any extra <b>"PDFReader"</b>.